-1Our work addressed issues of public safety wireless communications interoperability-communications that use radio frequency waves, such as cellular telephones and other types of wireless radios-instead of telephone wires for transmitting voice and data.
+&lt;sup>1Our work addressed issues of public safety wireless communications interoperability i.e., communications that use radio frequency waves instead of telephone wires for transmitting voice and data.
 We did not address interoperability problems that may be found in other homeland security functions, such as fire equipment, chem-bio equipment, and information technology.